edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 The final result is a comprehensive input data structure and the processing module with the corresponding machine learning model.
 If possible, it can have a theoretical framework to deal with such kind of analogous problem.

 **Resources:**
-[List any people, documentation, literature, sample data, or hardware you will need, if applicable] I have related knowledge of machine learning theory and algorithms.
+I have related knowledge of machine learning theory and algorithms.
 And I will pay attention to the current issue, record logs and reports, data sampled by Versionista, servers with big storage so that I can have a more intuitive undterstanding of the problem.
 Besides, all other potential implementations and theories.
 My advisor Dr. Lijun Chen and other professors, classmates are all my power to solve the problem.

 **Setup:**